Wyoming Seminary: Campus

-Wyoming Seminary is split between a Lower School and Upper School campus.
+Wyoming Seminary is split into Lower School and Upper School campuses.
 The Upper School campus has many buildings that accommodate day students and boarders.
 Sprague Hall, on the corner of Market and N. Sprague Streets, is the main academic building.
 Nesbitt Hall, a science center, and the Back Campus act as the primary social center of the campus.
 The "SNOOK," or Sem Nook, is also located here.
 The Pettebone-Dickson Student Center, located on N. Maple Avenue, includes sports and administrative facilities.

 Wyoming Seminary has many housing facilities for boarders.
 Upper-level boys reside in Carpenter Hall, while upper-level girls are in Swetland, Fleck, and Darte Halls.
 Most first-year and Post-Grads (PGs) live in these buildings.
 The Buckingham Performing Arts Center, established in 1975, holds many classrooms and an auditorium.
 New to the campus in 2014 is the Kirby Center for the Performing Arts.
 The Stettler Learning and Resource Center houses admissions and the Kirby Library.
-The Great Hall is located on Wyoming Avenue and separate from campus, mainly used for sports and wrestling facilities.
+The Great Hall is located on Wyoming Avenue, separate from campus, and is mainly used for sports and wrestling facilities.
 A walkway connects the building to the rest of the campus.

-The Lower School is mainly in one building, aside from a toddler learning center.
+The Lower School is primarily housed in two buildings, with an Early Childhood Education Campus.

 Architecture

 Since 1979, the Upper School's 19th-century buildings have been listed on the National Register of Historic Places.
 Since 2006, portions of the Upper School campus have undergone a large-scale renovation, with the housing facilities of Swetland, Darte, and Fleck Halls renovated on the outside, the Kirby Library (on the second floor of the Stettler Center) renovated, a brand new third floor introduced in Sprague Hall, the construction of Klassner Field for field hockey and lacrosse games, the construction of the O. Charles Lull Tennis Center and a brand new first floor of the Lower School.
-In 2013 the school completed the renovation of Nesbitt Memorial Stadium to include two turf fields supporting football, soccer, lacrosse, field hockey, baseball, and softball, new locker rooms and field house, a new grandstand, and a press box.
+In 2013, the school completed the renovation of Nesbitt Memorial Stadium to include two turf fields for football, soccer, lacrosse, field hockey, baseball, and softball; new locker rooms and a field house; a new grandstand; and a press box.
 The Kirby Center for Creative Arts, supporting the school's music, theater, and dance programs, was completed in the fall of 2014.